Top 5 CRED Interview Questions For SDE Role

 TL;DR Summary

-- CRED’s SDE interview has 4 rounds, take-home assignment, DSA & puzzles, machine coding (LLD), and system design + managerial with the Head of Engineering.
+- CRED’s SDE interview has 4 rounds: take-home assignment, DSA and puzzles, machine coding (LLD), and system design with the Head of Engineering.

-- The process focuses on clean code, modular architecture, and real-world design thinking, not just DSA grinding.
+- CRED interview questions focus on clean code, modular architecture, and design thinking — not just DSA grinding.

-- Round 3 (Machine Coding) is the most CRED-specific round and the one that separates most candidates.
+- Round 3 (Machine Coding) is the hardest round and the one that separates most candidates.

-- Key topics to prepare: LRU Cache, Key-Value Store design, SOLID principles, Design Patterns, idempotency, and schema design.
+- Key topics: LRU Cache, Key-Value Store, SOLID principles, Design Patterns, idempotency, schema design.

-- Freshers are eligible, but internship experience in software development is strongly preferred.
+- Freshers are eligible but internship experience is strongly preferred.

 Table of contents